mweebinc/react-boilerplate/README.md

 * JS file - Should same with its content either class or function.
 * Array - Should use plural names.
 * Object - No strict rule whether to use singular or plural names it depend on the context.
+* Event - first the type of event the second is the function does eg. onClickFilter, onInputSearch

 #### Variables